Home

 Static websites are better if you want to build a comparably small website with fixed content, such as a digital business card, a portfolio, or an information page.
 They’re fast, secure, and cheap to host.

 Dynamic websites are better when you have frequently changing content, need user interaction, or content comes from databases.
-For example, in shops, portals, blogs with comments or personalized applications.
+For example, in shops, portals, blogs with comments, or personalised applications.

-Can dynamic websites also be optimized for search engines?
+Can dynamic websites also be optimised for search engines?

-Dynamic websites can be optimized for search engines (SEO).
+Dynamic websites can be optimised for search engines (SEO).
 However, there are some specific challenges that you should be aware of.

 Search engines like Google understand dynamically generated content, can execute JavaScript and also search database content if everything is implemented correctly.